Discussion of Nature’s Design Solutions in Tintinnids: Masters of Microzooplankton Survival

 Tintinnids need a shell that can protect them from the forces in their environment.
 They tend to float near the surface of the water, but they still need a shell that can withstand changes in pressure (compressive forces) to go to deeper altitudes.
 A lattice under compression undergoes elastic deformation, energy absorption, and densification (Wahyudin, 2017).
 A honeycomb is therefore ideal to protect the ciliate from compressive forces because as mentioned earlier, a hexagonal lattice has a high specific energy modulus (which is directly correlated to a high elastic modulus), a high specific energy absorption, and a low density, meaning it can “afford” to be densified.
 The honeycomb structure has been used in the tintinnid’s lorica because it is mass efficient while being sturdy enough to protect the ciliate which would otherwise be extremely vulnerable to predators.

-Mechanics in Tintinnids
+Mechanics in tintinnids

 This section delves into the physics and adaptations that underlie tintinnids’ buoyancy regulation and locomotion.
 Buoyancy in tintinnids arises from structural adaptations, while swimming is governed by fluid dynamics.
 This comprehensive examination aims to shed light on the remarkable capabilities of these microorganisms to thrive in the dynamic marine environment.
 A fundamental aspect of their survival strategy in their environment involves buoyancy control and swimming mechanics.

-Fluid Environment
+Fluid environment

 Tintinnids exhibit intriguing swimming mechanics, heavily influenced by fluid dynamics.
 Their swimming must counteract their sinking tendencies.
 According to J. Febre, the sinking speed of a tintinnid in seawater can be modelled by the Stokes equation (Equation 5) (Febvre-Chevalier & Febvre, 1994).